 Contact an Experienced Florida Personal Injury Attorney Immediately After an Accident

 In order to avoid being manipulated by either your own or another driver’s insurance company, it is essential that you contact a Florida personal injury attorney immediately after you have an accident.
 If you have retained an attorney, the insurance company is not legally allowed to contact you and all communication must go through your attorney.
 This provides you with the peace of mind to know that an experienced attorney will not allow your case to settle for less than it is worth.
-If you are located in the greater Clearwater area, do not settle your accident case without first contacting the Dolman Law Group.
-The Dolman Law Group is your go-to personal injury firm in the Tampa Bay Area, and they will advocate on your behalf to ensure you receive the maximum compensation possible.
+If you are located in the greater Clearwater area, do not settle your accident case without first contacting the Sibley Dolman Gipe Accident Injury Lawyers, PA.
+The Sibley Dolman Gipe Accident Injury Lawyers, PA is your go-to personal injury firm in the Tampa Bay Area, and they will advocate on your behalf to ensure you receive the maximum compensation possible.
 Call 727-451-6900 today for a free, no-risk consultation.